ReiKurti/SyNFO/README.md

 #SyNFO

-is a simple System Information Recovery Tool that allows you to know the information of your PC, BIOS, Video Card and Processor with a simple click.
+is a simple System Information Recovery Tool that allows you to know the information of your PC, BIOS, Video Card and Processor.

 ####Features
 * Windows Version, Model and Serial Number